podmca128/COM109/README.md

-The files I uploaded 'The HTMLS' are just a basic sketch of what the website will include - still working on adding details and extra things to it - Jack McAtamney
+These should be the final sketch of the website, ive just to buffer the information and add a map- Jack McAtamney